 How will my gift be used?

 KU Libraries work to adapt to the changing academic landscape and give students the tools they need to succeed.
-By blending technology, comfort and flexibility, study spaces in all seven library locations are built to help students excel at KU.
+By blending technology, comfort and flexibility, study spaces in all library locations are built to help students excel at KU.
 In classrooms across campus, libraries faculty and staff provide more than 600 instruction sessions, reaching upwards of 10,000 students.

-Open Access: In 2009, KU became the first public university in the United States to adopt a faculty-initiated open access policy for the faculty research published in peer-reviewed journals.
+In 2009, KU became the first public university in the United States to adopt a faculty-initiated open access policy for the faculty research published in peer-reviewed journals.
 KU continues to be a worldwide leader in open access today.
 The university’s policy, which is implemented by KU Libraries, asserts the rights of KU faculty to provide broad, free access to their journal publications to colleagues around the world, dramatically increasing visibility and reach for research conducted at KU.
 This program requires private funding to support software, technology and implementation.
 Giving opportunities include software for streamlining and automating the submission process, additional technology tools for open access support, and events like Open Access Week, which highlight KU as an international leader in the open access movement.

 KU Libraries invests in high-quality materials in many formats that serve research, teaching and learning needs at KU.
 The libraries are home to rich collections — both traditional and online — of more than five million volumes and one million subscriptions to journals, magazines and newspapers.
 Private gifts of any amount support building, processing, digitizing, and preserving collections in the social sciences, humanities, and science and technology areas.